AFKrcher/probe/README.md

 ### Deployment

-Login to the EC2 instance using ec2-user and run the following commands to build the latest project.
+Note: Meteor only runs with NodeJS 14.17.1 so you need to install nvm and run `nvm install 14.17.1` Login to the EC2 instance using ec2-user and run the following commands to build the latest project.

 ```